FOUNDATION

 do it, I don't want to do it."[13]

-But then it wasn't that bad.
-He invited a lot of friends - most of them so called
+To ease his nervous tendency he invited a lot of friends - most of them so-called

-New Romantics - what was some kind of start-up for the project and made it go.
+New Romantics - which was some kind of start-up for the project and made it go.

-It seems that David was very useful at this early stage of their career because
+It seems that Dave really was very useful at this early stage of their career.

 Fletch: "Dave knew the Southend social scene, which enabled us to get gigs